Alex Verdugo Preview, Player Props: Red Sox vs. Astros

 Alex Verdugo At The Plate

-- Among the qualifying hitters, he ranks 25th in batting average, while his on-base percentage ranks 42nd and he is 63rd in slugging.
+- Among qualified hitters in MLB action, his batting average ranks 30th, his on-base percentage ranks 44th, and he is 64th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.